juicedata/juicefs/docs/en/clouds/aws.md

    AGPLv3
 ```

-> **Hint**: If you execute the `juicefs` command and the terminal returns `command not found`, it may be because the `/usr/local/bin` directory is not in the system's `PATH` executable path.
+> **Tip**: If you execute the `juicefs` command and the terminal returns `command not found`, it may be because the `/usr/local/bin` directory is not in the system's `PATH` executable path.
 You can use the `echo $PATH` command to check the system's set executable path and reinstall the client to the correct location.
 You can also add `/usr/local/bin` to the `PATH`.

 JuiceFS has good cross-platform compatibility and is supported on both Linux, Windows and macOS.
 If you need to know how to install it on other systems, please check the [official documentation](../README.md).